gvwilson/sensibleadventures/cloudherd/new.md

 The tiger didn't snarl---not quite---but his lips pulled back just enough to reveal his sharp white teeth.
 "What do you mean, no?"

-"I mean 'no'," Noxy repeated.
+"I mean no," Noxy repeated.
 "The herd is going to be here in a couple of days.
 There's no way we can get help and get back by then on foot, is there?"

 Thokmay and Kulbinder exchanged silent glances.
 "I didn't think so," Noxy said grimly.
 "So if we're going to stop the rebels, we're going